Our Mission

 They are chatty – this mindset and their willingness to interact and converse on a range of topics as they are happy to avoid the other perhaps more mundane and repetitive tasks such as photocopying works in their favour in the world of social media.

-– they are more likely to pick up on information, interactions and underlying problems or difficulties from the ground up that CEO’s are unlikely to acknowledge or be aware of.
+They are closure to the ground – they are more likely to pick up on information, interactions and underlying problems or difficulties from the ground up that CEO’s are unlikely to acknowledge or be aware of.
 They can bring an outside and fresh perspective and potentially help your company overcome its misgivings and things which could potentially be hampering it’s intended identity and perceived image.

 They are excited and enthusiastic – they are in touch with day to day reality far more so than CEO’s are likely to be.
 They are potentially closure to your customers in terms of understanding their perspective and what they are interested in.
 Being in tune with the social world that your customers reside will come across in your social media presence as well as their general enthusiasm and excitment for potentially some of the same issues.